Dancing with the Stars (American TV series) season 25: Week 7: Halloween Night

 The couples performed one unlearned dance and a team dance.
 Couples are listed in the order they performed.
 Two couples were eliminated at the end of the night.

 Week 8: Quarterfinals

 The couples performed an unlearned dance and a trio dance.
 The trio partners were past celebrity winners or finalists.
 Couples are listed in the order they performed.

 Week 9: Semifinals

 The couples performed an unlearned dance using music chosen by the pros, as well as a dance that reinterpreted an iconic routine from a previous season.
 Couples are listed in the order they performed.

 Week 10: Finals

 Individual judges' scores in the chart below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Len Goodman, Julianne Hough (Night 1 only), Bruno Tonioli.

-On the first night, the couples performed a redemption dance and a freestyle.
-On the second night, the final three couples performed their favorite routine and a fusion dance of two styles.
+On the first night, the couples performed a redemption dance and their freestyle routine.
+On the second night, the final three couples performed their favorite routine and a fusion dance of two previously-learned dance styles.
 Couples are listed in the order they performed.